DJ-64/NumberGuessingGame/README.md

 ### How to download:
 1. Go to releases on the right
+2. Click on the latest release
-2. Click on game.exe
+4. Click on game.exe (or game.zip)
-3. Run the game
+6. Run the game

 > [!NOTE]
 > This is my first coding project in C#